Everything you need to know about actor headshots, all in one place.

 How to Prepare for Your Shoot

-In order to get a great actor headshot, there are a few key things to keep in mind before your shoot:
+In order to get great actor or actresses headshots, there are a few key things to keep in mind before your shoot:

 - A great headshot should look like you: Wanting to look thinner or more glamorous in your headshot than you do in real life might sound good on the surface, but it's a mistake.
-Casting directors hate when you look different in real life than you do in your headshot and they'll almost never book you for the role, even if your audition was perfect.
+Casting directors hate when you look different in real life than you do in your headshot, and they'll almost never book you for the role because you've wasted their time – they wanted you for how you looked in the photo!
+This applies even if your audition was perfect and you memorized every single line.
 Asking your photographer to use special lighting setups to change how you look will cost you in the long run, so be confident in who you are and what you look like!
 There is a place for everyone in this industry.

 - Bring your clothing and anything needed for the shoot: Headshot photographers almost never carry clothing in their studio, so be sure to plan out what you're going to wear and bring in more than you think you'll need.
 Also, if you're planning to do different hairstyles or a scruffy and clean-shaven look, don't forget to bring the tools required!